Skip to navigation

 Unfortunately, conflicts over child custody are common in many divorce proceedings.
 Before a divorce is granted, however, the spouses must agree to a parenting plan that must also be approved by the court.
 Generally, there are two types of custody:

-• Legal custody — Each parent has the right to make legal decisions concerning important issues for their children such as education, medical care, religious upbringing, and extracurricular activities
+• Legal custody – Each parent has the right to make legal decisions concerning important issues for their children such as education, medical care, religious upbringing, and extracurricular activities.

-• Physical custody — Physical custody determines which parent the child will live with and the visitation rights of the other parent
+• Physical custody – Physical custody determines which parent the child will live with and the visitation rights of the other parent.

 Child Support

 Today, child support determinations in Georgia are based on an income shares model.
 This means that the combined income of both parents is considered, as well as the number of children involved.
-The court relies heavily on a child support obligation table that considers income from all sources, including salary, bonuses, commissions, income from self-employment, rental income, severance pay, income from annuities, capital gains, unemployment compensation, and social security income.
+The court relies heavily on a child support obligation table that considers income from all sources, including salary, bonuses, commissions, income from self-employment, rental income, severance pay, income from annuities, capital gains, unemployment compensation, and Social Security income.
 Other factors included in this determination include the cost of child care, the payment of medical, dental and vision insurance premiums, medical expenses, educational expenses, and the cost of extracurricular activities.

-Divorce Mediation
+Finding Solutions Through Divorce Mediation

 Mediation is designed to be a more civil and less expensive way to end a marriage.
 The spouses work with a neutral third party, known as a mediator, who guides the spouses to an equitable agreement.
 For the process to be successful, however, the spouses must cooperate and negotiate in good faith.
-Although attorneys do not participate directly in divorce mediation, we can provide you with valuable advice and guidance as you work through the process.
+Although attorneys do not participate directly in divorce mediation, E. Noreen Banks-Ware can provide you with valuable advice and guidance as you work through the process.

-Collaborative Divorce
+Avoiding Court With Collaborative Divorce

 As many can attest, going through a contested divorce is an emotionally charged experience.
 One way to avoid a protracted legal battle is to consider a more reasonable approach known as collaborative law divorce.
 Basically, both spouses and their attorneys, agree in writing to reach a negotiated settlement rather than litigate the divorce.
 Collaborative law is an interdisciplinary process that involves working with facilitators, including mental health professionals and financial experts to resolve the key issues in a divorce, such as spousal support, child custody, visitation, and child support.

-Contact Our Lithonia Divorce Attorney
+Contact Our Atlanta-Area Divorce Attorney

 By providing clients with a supportive atmosphere, we work to help clients achieve positive outcomes in divorce proceedings.
 Equally adept at managing highly contested divorces or negotiating settlements, our primary concern is protecting your interests and the well-being of your children.
 When a settlement cannot be reached, we are fully prepared to represent our clients in court.
-In any case, the emotional strain and confusion that a divorce can bring require the practical advice and objective insights attorney Banks-Ware is known for providing.
-If you are considering a divorce, don’t go it alone.
-You can chart a new course by contacting our office today.
+In any case, the emotional strain and confusion that a divorce can bring require the practical advice and objective insights attorney E. Noreen Banks-Ware is known for providing.